-6B.1.2 Siting and Boundaries of McLean District Zone 3 Overlay District
+6H.1.2 Siting and Boundaries of McLean District Zone 3 Overlay District

-The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of both Age - Restricted and Non-Age Restricted Multi-Family Rental Housing Dwelling Units.
+The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of both Age-Restricted Multi-Family Rental Housing Dwelling Units.

-The boundaries the "MDZ3OD" and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.
+The boundaries of the McLean District Zone 3 Overlay District (the "MDZ3OD") and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.

-6B.1.3 Applicability and Authority
+6H.1.3 Applicability and Authority

 The MDZ3OD shall be considered as overlaying the McLean District and its Senior Living Subdistrict.
-The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6B.6.
+The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6H.6.

-Within the MDZ3OD, all requirements of the underlying Senior Living Subdistrict shall remain in effect, except where this Section 6B provides an alternative to such requirements.
+Within the MDZ3OD, all requirements of the underlying doistrict shall remain in effect, except where this Section 6H provides an alternative to such requirements.
+Land within the

-Land within the MDZ3OD may be used either for uses as set forth in this Section 6B or a use allowed in the underlying Subdistrict, in which case the requirements of the underlying Subdistrict shall apply and this Section 6B shall not apply; and if the provisions of the MDZ3OD conflict with the requirements of the underlying Subdistrict, the requirements of the MDZ3OD shall control.
+MDZ3OD may be used either for uses as set forth in this Section 6H or a use allowed in the underlying dDistrict, in which case the requirements of the underlying dDistrict shall apply and this Section 6H shall not apply; and if the provisions of the MDZ3OD conflict with the requirements of the underlying dDistrict, the requirements of the MDZ3OD shall control.

-6B.2 Use Regulations
+6H.2 Use Regulations